 Ways to Get Out of Debt

 - Lower your rates.
-Paying high interest rates on existing debt only causes debts to mount.
+Paying high-interest rates on existing debt only cause debts to mount.
 Check your credit score to see if you qualify for lower interest loans.
 Consolidate your loans.
 And, this is especially true with health care education, check out income-based repayment plans at StudentLoans.gov.

 - Get your number.
 Total the three-year payoff plan for all your credit cards.
 Add monthly payments for all other debts.
 Write down the result.

 - Plan your strategy.
 Determine whether you can afford to pay the total monthly payment until your debt is paid off.
 Set up auto pay for the required minimum for all debts except target debt.
 Once that target is paid off, set another target and proceed accordingly.

 - Monitor and adjust.
 Once your plan is set, don't get too comfortable.
 Monitor your credit score each month to see if it improves.
 If you're not making progress, you'll have to be flexible enough to make adjustments.

 Keep in mind that none of this is easy.
 Losing debt takes work.
 But perseverance can make it happen.
 Don't fret if you need to make adjustments.
 There is no quick fix, but if you can change your spending habits and behaviors, you can achieve your goals, both financial and with your health care education.